-Hayley Watson is a Practice Manager as part of the Applied Research and Innovation team at Trilateral Research.
-Hayley leads strategic efforts to exploit our research outputs into market-ready commercial products.
+Hayley Watson is a Practice Manager and co-lead of the Applied Research and Innovation team.
+Hayley leads strategic efforts to ensure sustainable impact from our research.
 Hayley’s background lies in social science, and she has conducted research on public vulnerabilities stemming from the impact of security-related issues.

 Hayley is trained in research ethics, is well-versed in public speaking, supervision and project management.
 She has a BA in Criminology and Sociology, an MA in Methods of Social Research and a PhD in Sociology (relating to the public response to terrorism) from the University of Kent.

 you can view the Executive Summary and Table of contents of the Risk Assessment Methodology Report.

 Please sign up to the Solebay mailing list to download the Full Solebay project report.